RobertoBochet/IoT-challenges/challenge-5/README.md

 All the values bigger than `70` are filtered out.
 Then, the *mote_id* is associated to a **thingspeak** field.

-To prevent the saturation of **thingspeak** available broadband (**thingspeak** accept at most one message every `15s`) a rate limit is introduced.
-The chosen policy is to send a message each `20s` including only the last value for field.
+To prevent the saturation of **thingspeak** available broadband (**thingspeak** accept at most one message every `15s`) a rate limiter is introduced.
+The chosen policy is to send a message each `20s` including only the last value received for field.

+Finally the mqtt package is created and sent to **thingspeak** mqtt broker.